guapo-tech/UFC-Universe-Tracker/README.md

 ![page layout](/screen21.png?raw=true)

 This is is pretty self explanatory, pick a Name, Date and Venue, and do not check 'Finished' yet, and click save.
-This takes you to the Event Overview page, but there is not a lot to see yet.
+This takes you to the Event Overview page.

 On the right hand side, you should see 'Fights (0)', with an option to add Fights.